Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback: Experiments

-Table~\ref{tb:curriculum_comp} presents a comparison of the curriculum strategies, from which we draw the following observations: (1) Our proposed curriculum \(\mathcal{C}_\text{brg}\) achieves the best performance, indicating that a well-ordered curriculum, starting from easy pairs and gradually bridging to more difficult ones, substantially benefits reward modeling.
-(2) In contrast, the reversed \(\mathcal{C}_\text{rev}\) and disordered \(\mathcal{C}_\text{dis}\) variants perform significantly worse, suggesting that incorrect ordering of training samples can hinder learning and that the effect of difficulty sequencing should not be overlooked.
-(3) The linear-mixing baseline \(\mathcal{C}_\text{mix}\) outperforms the poorly ordered baselines by shifting data from easy to difficult via adjusted proportions but lacks smooth progression through intermediate-difficulty pairs, resulting in inferior performance compared to \(\mathcal{C}_\text{brg}\) and \(\mathcal{C}_\text{ach}\).
-(4) The anchored curriculum \(\mathcal{C}_\text{ach}\), a close variant of \(\mathcal{C}_\text{brg}\), enforces the preference relation (\(\succ\)) more reliably via conditioned sampling and achieves the second-best performance.
+Table~\ref{tb:curriculum_comp} presents a comparison of the curriculum strategies, from which we draw the following observations: (i) Our proposed curriculum \(\mathcal{C}_\text{brg}\) achieves the best performance, indicating that a well-ordered curriculum, starting from easy pairs and gradually bridging to more difficult ones, substantially benefits reward modeling. (ii) In contrast, the reversed \(\mathcal{C}_\text{rev}\) and disordered \(\mathcal{C}_\text{dis}\) variants perform significantly worse, suggesting that incorrect ordering of training samples may hinder learning and that the effect of difficulty sequencing should not be overlooked. (iii) The linear-mixing baseline \(\mathcal{C}_\text{mix}\) outperforms the poorly ordered baselines by shifting data from easy to difficult via adjusted proportions, however, it lacks smooth progression through intermediate-difficulty pairs, resulting in inferior performance compared to \(\mathcal{C}_\text{brg}\) and \(\mathcal{C}_\text{ach}\). (iv) The anchored curriculum \(\mathcal{C}_\text{ach}\), a close variant of \(\mathcal{C}_\text{brg}\), enforces the preference relation (\(\succ\)) more reliably via conditioned sampling and achieves the second-best performance.
 However, it may suffer from reduced diversity due to dependence among generated responses, unlike \(\mathcal{C}_\text{brg}\), which preserves pairwise independence.
+More scaling results of Qwen2.5-32B are provided in Appendix~\ref{app:ab_cur_design}.

-Together, these results highlight the importance of a well-designed curriculum and demonstrate the effectiveness of our Curriculum-RLAIF strategy \(\mathcal{C}_\text{brg}\), which achieves both smooth progression from easy to difficult examples and sufficient diversity.
+Together, these results highlight the importance of a well-designed curriculum and demonstrate the effectiveness of our Curriculum-RLAIF strategy \(\mathcal{C}_\text{brg}\), which achieves both smooth progression from easy to difficult samples and sufficient diversity.